silvercircle/silvercircle.github.io/_posts/2018-05-09-freebsd-cheat-sheet.md

 infrastructure.
 Quarterly can be seen as some kind of **stable** branch.
 It's updated less frequently and does not always contain the latest version of a given software available.
-The `latest` branch is less conservative and will offer you more recent applications.
-One example: At the time of writing this (May 2018), KDE5 is still not in quarterly even though it has been in latest for months.
+The `latest` branch is less conservative and will offer you more recent applications. *One example*: At the time of writing this (May 2018), KDE5 is still not in *quarterly* even though it has been in *latest* for months.
 {:dc}

 The configuration for the pkg utility can be found in `/etc/pkg/FreeBSD.conf`: